UCSDMorimotoLab/CTRoptimization/docs/_src_docs/optimization_framework/sequential_optimization.rst

 --------------------
 The sequential optimization step intends to solve a sequence of initial robot configurations from the start point to the target point.
 These configurations serve as an initial guesses for the simultaneous optimization step.
-The CtrseqGroup is an OpenMDAO group that consists of three ODE solver that is able to solve the CTR kinematics probelm.
+The CtrseqGroup is an OpenMDAO group that consists of three ODE solver that are used to solve CTR kinematics probelm.

 The CTR sequential optimization group is as follows: